 If this happens and your references don’t respond, your resume won’t ever be seen and you’d never know.
 Check out this guide to ensure your resume gets past the Applicant Tracking Systems over 90% of employers use.

-You should never really include references on a cover letter.
-It should be a separate page which is a reference page.
-The only time you should include a reference page with your resume is if the employer or listing asks for one.
-You will usually find that most jobs don’t, however, always double check the instructions as to what the employer wants you to submit.
+You should never include references on a resume or a cover letter.
+Your references should be a separate page.
+The only time you should include a reference page with your resume is if the listing asks for one.
+You will find that most jobs don’t; however, always double-check the instructions as to what the employer wants you to submit.

-Your reference sheet should contain around 3-4 professional references.
+Your reference sheet should contain three to four professional references.
 You should always give your references a heads up before you hand in your reference sheet.

 The last thing you want is for your references to be caught off guard or even give an old number or email address.
 Ensure that the contact number and email is up to date for each of your references.

 (We wrote a great post on how a resume reference page should look like).

 Should you include references on a cover letter?

 No, you should never include references in a cover letter.
 If the employer asks for references, include them on a separate references page.

 There is no way to know whether an employer will reach out to your references.
 Just be sure that your references are aware that they may be contacted.
 Figure that there is a 50/50 chance that the employer will actually call.

 We wrote a good post here on exactly what they ask your references when they do call.